DC-DC Converter Tutorial

 (PDF, 76kB)Figure 12.
 The MAX8632 uses Maxim's Quick-PWM architecture and a linear regulator to provide a complete DDR power-supply system.
 The device can be used as a main GPU or as a standard core-logic power supply.

 One of the largest power-loss factors for switchers is the rectifying diode.
 The power dissipated is simply the forward voltage drop multiplied by the current going through it.
 The reverse recovery for silicon diodes can also create loss.
-These power losses reduce overall efficiency and require thermal management in the form of a heat sink
+These power losses reduce overall efficiency and require thermal management in the form of a heat sink or fan.

 Figure 13.
 Synchronous rectification for the buck circuit.
 Notice the integrated MOSFET body diode.

 Skip Mode Improves Light Load Efficiency